We have answers!

 Couples can start getting in touch with us as soon as the ring is dropped!
-However, we recommend that they come to their design consultation with a basic vision of their wedding.
+This way we can start to brand their event right from the beginning!
+However, we do recommend that they come to their design consultation with a basic vision of their wedding.

 Absolutely!
 We offer both in-person consultations at our office as well as online consultations via Skype.
 This allows us to work together whether you are in Calgary, Vancouver, New York, Berlin or even Calcutta!

-If you are from outside of Edmonton, we do recommend that you choose a consultation date at least 1.5 weeks in advance so we can get a sample package sent to you.
+If you are from outside of Edmonton, we do recommend that you choose a consultation date at least 1.5 weeks in advance so we can get a sample pack sent to you.

 It’s important to remember that custom stationery takes time to design and produce.
 We want your stationery to be perfect for you, so we will put in that time to get the “just right” feeling.